STAIRlab/sees/docs/library/1_Modeling/element/u-p/7419-NineFourNodeQuadUP.md

 ($nod1 $nod2 …)&gt; -dof 3 vel</strong></p>
 <p>See OpenSees command manual (McKenna and Fenves 2001) for nodal
 displacement, velocity, or acceleration recorders.</p>

-<p>The valid queries to a Nine_Four_Node_QuadUP element when creating an
+The valid queries to a **Nine_Four_Node_QuadUP** element when creating an ElementRecorder are `force`, `stiffness`, or
-ElementRecorder are 'force', 'stiffness', or 'material matNum matArg1 matArg2 ...', where matNum represents the material object at the corresponding integration point.</p>
+`material matNum matArg1 matArg2 ...`, where matNum represents the material object at the corresponding integration point.

 <table>
 <tbody>
 <tr class="odd">